Annasigerhej/ef-core-for-beginners/README.md

 description: "All the notes and code samples to follow along with the Entity Framework Core for Beginners video series."
 ---

 # Entity Framework Core for Beginners video series
+s

 Hi, friend! 👋 You've found the code and other materials to accompany the [Entity Framework Core for Beginners video series](https://aka.ms/ef-core-videos).
 We hope you'll find it enjoyable and informative. 💜